Arecibo Wow! is a search for transient radio signals inspired by the Wow! Signal

 Jorge I. Zuluaga, SEAP/FACom Institute of Physics, University of Antioquia

-Kelby D'Angelo Palencia-Torres, PHL @ UPR Arecibo & UPR Rio Piedras
+Kelby D'Angelo Palencia-Torres, UPR Rio Piedras

 Alisson Smith, UPR Mayagüez